arduino/help-center-content/content/About Arduino/Courses, Workshops and Publications/Guidelines-for-content-creation.md

 ## Trademark Acknowledgments

-All uses of the trademarks of Arduino SA should include an acknowledgement (for example: “Arduino® is a trademark of Arduino SA”).
-Please note that you should also include the registered trademark symbol the first time Arduino is mentioned in text: ARDUINO® or Arduino®.
+All uses of the trademarks of Arduino SA should include an acknowledgment (for example: “Arduino<sup>®</sup> is a trademark of Arduino SA”).
+Please note that you should also include the registered trademark symbol the first time Arduino is mentioned in text: ARDUINO<sup>®</sup> or Arduino<sup>®</sup>.

 <table style="text-align: center;">
   <tr>